BUB1 Sustainable Development by Involvement

 - has autonomic, critical and reflective understanding of the particular position the kindergarten profession has in today's society

-- have awareness of power perspectives
+- has awareness of power perspectives

 Students of Early Childhood Education and Teacher Education.
 Students must have completed 2 years at BA-level before entering the course.